RobertWHurst/KeyboardJS/readme.md

 Credits
 -------
-I made this to enable better access to key controls in my appications.
+I made this to enable better access to key controls in my applications.
 I'd like to share it with fellow devs.
 Feel free to fork this project and make your own changes.